Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 Avoid blind spots

 Lorries have blind spots in front of the cab, on both sides and behind the vehicle.
-Be aware of these and don’t ride or stop anywhere where the driver may not be able to see you.
+Be aware of these and don't ride or stop anywhere where the driver might not see you.

 Lights and being seen

-By law, when it is dark or there is bad visibility you must have lights on the front and rear of your bike.
-Always carry spare small lights or batteries and make sure you wear hi-visibility or contrasting coloured clothing.
+By law, when it is dark or visibility is poor, you must have lights on the front and rear of your bike.
+Always carry spare small lights or batteries, and make sure you wear high-visibility or contrasting-coloured clothing.

 Remember, fluorescent by day and reflective at night.